GRoman09/overthewire.org/README_Bandit.md

 The password for the next level is stored in a file somewhere under the inhere directory and has all of the following properties:

 human-readable

 1033 bytes in size

 not executable

-Commands you may need to solve this level ls, cd, cat, file, du, find
+Commands you may need to solve this level

+ls, cd, cat, file, du, find
 *****************************************

 Solution of level 5 -> 6

 ~$ ssh bandit.labs.overthewire.org -l bandit5 -p2220
-This is a OverTheWire game server.
-More information on http://www.overthewire.org/wargames

 bandit5@bandit.labs.overthewire.org's password: koReBOKuIDDepwhWk7jZC0RTdopnAYKh

 andit5@bandit:~$ ls

 inhere

 bandit5@bandit:~$ cd inhere/